These Are The Major Office Design Trends From NeoCon 50, And They’re Not What You’d Expect!

 Last week, Yulio attended the fiftieth anniversary of NeoCon, the most important event of the year for the commercial design industry.
 Here, we got the pleasure to speak to some amazing industry leaders and see some spectacular showrooms in the process.

-NeoCon 50 was all about the up-and-coming trends to hit the commercial design industry for 2018 and 2019 – and now, we want to share the major design trends that we saw there with you!
+NeoCon 50 was all about the up-and-coming trends to hit the commercial design industry for 2018 and 2019 – and now, we want to share the major office design trends that we saw there with you!

 Comfort and Durability were Key Players